calebabutler/vam/README.md

     yom -u # -> downloads aur updates and notifies the user yom -s # -> searches the aur through aur names and descriptions

-Nam requires bash, git, jshon, and curl.
+Yom requires bash, git, jshon, and curl.

 # Why use this instead of cower?